iansan5653/gas-ts-template/readme.md

 environment, you'd do this by declaring global functions, however in this setup there is no concept of 'global' as all files are modules.

 Instead, you need to add these to the `global` object.
-This object is declared in `src/global.d.ts` so you can assign to it from any file, although as a matter of best-practice you may want to confine global assignments to your `index.ts` file.
+This object type is declared in `src/global.d.ts` so you can assign to it from any file, although as a matter of best-practice you may want to confine global assignments to your `index.ts` file.
 Any function added to the `global` object will be available under that